 Closing this particular gap would require bringing a usable framework to large organizations that could be implemented without putting additional stress on their working environments.
-The organizations would need to not only be well known but respected and leaders in their respective industries to achieve the largest ripple effect possible of this knowledge.
+The organizations would need to be well-known, respected, and leaders in their respective industries to achieve the largest ripple effect possible of this knowledge.

-Alan Fine created his coaching consulting firm InsideOut Development to address this challenge head-on in 1985, bringing the synergistic concept of executive and leadership coaching to some of the largest and most diverse business and government organizations throughout the world, such as Oracle, Peterbilt, UnitedHealthcare, 3M, the American Automobile Association (AAA), the American Red Cross, the Food and Drug Administration (FDA), Kraft, Levi's, and Kaiser Permanente.
+Alan Fine created his coaching consulting firm InsideOut Development to address this challenge head-on in 1985, bringing the synergistic concept of executive and leadership coaching to some of the largest and most diverse business and government organizations throughout the world, such as:

 There are four main areas of focus that Alan Fine designed for the InsideOut Mindset® Performance Wheel: Knowledge, Focus, Faith, and Fire.
 All four of these components of performance must be developed together for organizations to see their goals and objectives become a reality.